johnjackoleary/cfi-commonplace-book/Lesson Plans/Commercial/CPL.1 Commercial Overview, Preflight, Postflight, and Airport Operations.md

 	2. [[Part 830]] review: [[Accident and Incident Reporting]]
 	3. Use of portable electronic devices (see [[AC 91-21]])

-Flight instructor goes to tahoe "for training" but it's not really to train, more for student

 ### Completion Standards
 Learner understands similarities and differences between commercial and private certificates.
 They are able to start brushing up on weak areas of the [[FAR]]/[[AIM]], [[POH]]/[[AFM]], [[PHAK]], etc.